PeterKaa1/PeterKaa1/README.md

 - 👋 Hi, I’m Peter
 - 👀 I’m interested in ...
-Animals, Nature, History, Game Development
+Game Development
 - 🌱 I’m currently learning ...
-Golang
+Golang and C#
 - 💞️ I’m looking to collaborate on ...
-2D Game Development
+2D and 3D Game Development
 - 📫 How to reach me ...
-Through Discord: Avaire#4017
+Through Discord: DelightedAvaire#4017 Through Instagram: petr.aka.avaire

 <!---
 PeterKaa1/PeterKaa1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.